linroger/FinanceCompendium/IV. Fixed Income/Fundamentals/The Ultimate Tourist Guide to Bondistan.md

 IMPORTANT: The premium on SWPM is always expressed in the 1st Leg's perspective of NPV with respect to paying/receiving.
 By default, Leg 1 in an IRS on SWPM will be the fixed leg as per convention.

 Hence if you are receiving fixed, the premium is the upfront to the PAYER.
-So, a +1.00 premium in this screenshot means the person receiving the fixed leg has an NPV  $100k higher than the NPV of the counterparty's floating leg.
-To be fair (i.e., not get a free lunch) – the fixed receiver (i.e., floating payer) should pay the fixed payer$ 100k up front.
+So, a +1.00 premium in this screenshot means the person receiving the fixed leg has an NPV  \$100k higher than the NPV of the counterparty's floating leg.
+To be fair (i.e., not get a free lunch) – the fixed receiver (i.e., floating payer) should pay the fixed payer\$ 100k up front.
 This is to make both parties economically equal at inception.

 Let's look at premium another way: There is an existing swap curve which determines the floating rate resets, and there is an SOFR curve to discount cashflows, but neither of them can be negotiated by the trader of a swap – so what can be negotiated?
 The trader can only negotiate the fixed coupon or a spread over the floating rate.
 For the par swaps curve we assume 0 spread on the floating leg, leaving only the fixed coupon that can change.
 At  $2\%$  fixed, the NPVs of the two legs net out to be  $5.57\%$  in favour of the fixed coupon – i.e., the fixed leg NPV is too high vs the floating leg NPV given where swaps are trading.